The property we stayed in during our time at Auriat was more than 250 years old.

 In the days before the industrial revolution and petrol age, places like this would have existed as rural, independent communities.
 Their narrow, concentric roads leading towards a church and market square, likely serving as the town’s vena cava; pumping the necessities for survival into a small but treasured commerce centre and place of worship.

-Yet, as I stood before Auriat’s old, empty church on a quiet Sunday morning, and as the ringtone from my modern, high tech and sophisticated smarty-pants-phone, alerted me to a message from the other side of the world, I couldn’t help but wonder, how time and technology had effected not only small town France, but all of our lives.
+Yet, as I stood before Auriat’s old, empty church on a quiet Sunday morning, and as the ringtone from my high tech, sophisticated smarty-pants-phone, alerted me to a message from the other side of the world, I couldn’t help but wonder how time and technology had effected not only small town France, but all of our lives.

 Before me, stood the old world of bricks and mortar, church bells, confession rooms, and hymn books.